kquinsland/exist-duolingo-bridge/readme.md

 }
 ```

+You can tag the parameter however you'd like.

 2. Zip your pip packages (from your python env folder) together with main.py (all in the same folder level), e.g.:

 ```